fluxcd/kustomize-controller/docs/spec/v1beta2/kustomization.md

 The Kustomization execution can be suspended by setting `spec.suspend` to `true`.

-With `spec.force` you can tell the controller to replace the resources in-cluster if the patching fails due to immutable fields changes.

 The controller can be told to reconcile the Kustomization outside of the specified interval by annotating the Kustomization object with: